Neutrino Masses and Leptogenesis in Type I+II Seesaw Models: Numerical Analysis and Results

 To calculate the $M_{RR}$ for each case, we need to have the Dirac neutrino mass matrix $(m_{LR})$.
-We take the Dirac neutrino mass matrix $m_{LR}$ to be diagonal with either charged lepton mass structure or up quark mass structure.
-The general form of Dirac neutrino mass matrix is
+We take the Dirac neutrino mass matrix $m_{LR}$ to be diagonal of the form (\ref{mLR1}).

-where $m_f$ corresponds to $m_\tau \tan{\beta}$ for $(m, n) = (6, 2), \; \tan{\beta} = 40$ in case of charged lepton and $m_t$ for $(m, n) = (8, 4)$ in the case of up-quarks \cite{dm,mkd}. $\lambda = 0.22$ is the standard Wolfenstein parameter.
 Now, using $m_{LR}$ in the inverse type I seesaw formula above, we calculate $M_{RR}$.
-For case II that is type II seesaw dominating scenario, we calculate $M_{RR}$ by using the type II seesaw formula for $\gamma = 1.0$.
 We then diagonalize $M_{RR}$ as shown in $(\ref{mrrdiag})$ for the calculation of baryon asymmetry.
 The diagonalizing matrix of $M_{RR}$ effectively makes $m_{LR}$ non-diagonal as can be seen from $(\ref{mlrdiag})$.
 Thus, we are studying a model with diagonal $M_{RR}$ and non-diagonal $m_{LR}$.
 This kind of specific Yukawa structure can be naturally explained by using additional flavor symmetries, either global or gauged.
 A possible abelian gauge symmetry that can constrain the Dirac neutrino mass matrix to the diagonal form was outlined recently in one of our works (first reference in \cite{mkd-db-rm}).
 Similar approach can be followed to constrain the right handed neutrino mass matrix to the diagonal form while keeping the Dirac neutrino mass matrix in its general non-diagonal form.

-After calculating $M_{RR}$ for both type I and type II seesaw dominating cases, we calculate the predictions for baryon asymmetry by varying the lightest active neutrino mass eigenstates for both types of neutrino mass hierarchies (Normal and Inverted) as well as both types of Dirac neutrino mass matrices (CL and UQ).
-The results are shown in figure \ref{varym_CL} and \ref{varym_UQ}.
-We notice that, for the entire range of lightest active neutrino mass eigenstate we scan through, inverted hierarchy with type I seesaw domination do not give rise to the observed baryon asymmetry for both CL and UQ type Dirac neutrino mass matrices.
-Whereas, for normal hierarchy with either type I or type II seesaw as well as inverted hierarchy with type II seesaw are found to produce the observed baryon asymmetry for certain ranges of lightest active neutrino masses as seen from figure \ref{varym_CL} and \ref{varym_UQ}.

-After calculating the baryon asymmetry for type I seesaw and type II seesaw separately, we consider the contribution of both type I and type II seesaw terms to the neutrino mass by considering one of them dominating at a time.
-The contribution of the non-leading seesaw term can be adjusted by varying the dimensionless parameter $\gamma$ with minimum non-leading contribution for $\gamma \sim 1$.
-We vary this dimensionless parameter $\gamma$ from $0.001$ to $1.0$ and check the variations in the predictions for baryon asymmetry.
-We do this exercise for different Majorana phases $\alpha = \beta = \pi/6, \pi/4, \pi/3, \pi/2$ as shown in the figures \ref{fig3}, \ref{fig4}, \ref{fig5}, \ref{fig6}, \ref{fig7}, \ref{fig8}.
-These figures show that the variations of Majorana phases as well as $\gamma$ can not only change the predictions for baryon asymmetry from the observed value but also can give rise to a flip in sign which would correspond to a Universe with more antimatter than matter.